 When the Central Laboratory accepts precast units, each unit is stamped to show acceptance.
 The stamp consists of the letters "ADOT" on the unit by use of a stencil and black ink.
-The letters are approximately 2 inches high.
+The letters are approximately 2 inches (50 mm) high.

 When precast units arrive on the project, they shall be accompanied by a Certificate of Compliance and shall include a copy of the approved mix design.
-The contractor shall certify that sufficient concrete testing has been performed to ensure compliance with the slump and air entraining requirements.
-If the precast units have been damaged during shipping or there is any reason to question the workmanship, it is the responsibility of the project supervisor or inspector to reject the units or have them repaired satisfactorily.
+The Contractor shall certify that sufficient concrete testing has been performed to ensure compliance with the slump and air entraining requirements.
+If the precast units have been damaged during shipping or there is any reason to question the workmanship, it is the responsibility of the Project Supervisor or Inspectors to reject the units or have them repaired satisfactorily.